thoangoc2921/ecommerce-customer-analytics/README.md

 ## 8. Analysis & Metrics

 ### Churn Definition
-- **Churned:** Không có đơn hàng trong **90 ngày** tính từ ngày đặt hàng gần nhất
+- **Churned:** No order placed within **90 days** from the most recent order date
-- **Active:** Có đơn hàng trong vòng 90 ngày gần nhất (so với `MAX(order_date)` toàn hệ thống)
+- **Active:** At least one order placed within the last 90 days, measured against `MAX(order_date)` across the entire system
-- *Lý do chọn 90 ngày: ngưỡng phổ biến với e-commerce đa danh mục; chi tiết xem phần Assumptions*
+- *Rationale for the 90-day threshold: this is the common standard for multi-category e-commerce; see the Assumptions section for details*

 ### RFM Scoring
-- Dùng `NTILE(4)` để chia điểm 1–4 cho từng chiều **Recency / Frequency / Monetary**
+- `NTILE(4)` is used to assign scores from 1 to 4 for each of the three dimensions: **Recency, Frequency, and Monetary**
-- Recency: điểm cao = mua gần nhất → `ORDER BY recency_days DESC`
+- Recency: higher score means more recent purchase, ordered by `recency_days DESC`
-- Frequency & Monetary: điểm cao = nhiều/cao hơn → `ORDER BY ASC`
+- Frequency and Monetary: higher score means higher values, ordered `ASC`
-- **7 phân khúc:** Champions · Loyal Customers · Potential Loyalists · New Customers · At Risk · Can't Lose Them · Hibernating
+- **7 segments:** Highest-value customers (Champions), Repeat customers (Loyal Customers), Customers with loyalty potential (Potential Loyalists), First-time buyers (New Customers), Previously high-value customers showing disengagement (At Risk), High-spend inactive customers (Can't Lose Them), and Long-term inactive customers (Hibernating)

 ### Cohort Retention
-- Cohort xác định theo tháng đặt hàng đầu tiên: `DATE_FORMAT(MIN(order_date), '%Y-%m')`
+- Cohorts are defined by the month of first order: `DATE_FORMAT(MIN(order_date), '%Y-%m')`
-- `months_since_first` tính bằng `TIMESTAMPDIFF(MONTH, first_order_month, order_month)`
+- `months_since_first` is calculated using `TIMESTAMPDIFF(MONTH, first_order_month, order_month)`
-- Retention rate = `active_customers / cohort_size × 100`
+- Retention rate equals `active_customers / cohort_size × 100`

 ---

 ## 9. Key Insights

-### 1. Churn 65% — phần lớn khách hàng chỉ mua một hoặc hai lần
+### 1. 65% Churn Rate, as most customers purchase only once or twice
-Chỉ **34.8%** (3.480 khách) còn Active tại thời điểm phân tích.
-Phân phối số lần mua gần như chia đôi: ~5.000 người mua đúng 1 lần, ~5.000 người mua 2 lần — không có nhóm mua 3 lần trở lên đáng kể.
-Retention gần như không tồn tại sau lần mua thứ 2, cho thấy thiếu cơ chế giữ chân hệ thống chứ không phải vấn đề sản phẩm.
+Only **34.8%** (3,480 customers) remain active at the time of analysis.
+The purchase frequency distribution is nearly split in half: approximately 5,000 customers purchased exactly once and approximately 5,000 purchased twice, with no meaningful group purchasing three or more times.
+Retention effectively does not exist beyond the second purchase, pointing to an absence of systematic retention mechanisms rather than a product quality issue.

-### 2. $31M doanh thu đang "sống nhờ" nhóm khách hàng sắp rời đi
+### 2. $31M in revenue is dependent on customer groups that are already leaving
-**At Risk ($19.6M)** và **Hibernating ($11.6M)** chiếm ~73% tổng doanh thu, trong khi Champions — nhóm lý tưởng — chỉ đóng góp $4.6M (~11%).
-Doanh nghiệp đang phụ thuộc vào khách hàng đang dần biến mất thay vì nhóm gắn bó lâu dài. Đây là rủi ro tăng trưởng trực tiếp, không phải cảnh báo mang tính dự báo.
+**Previously high-value customers showing disengagement ($19.6M)** and **long-term inactive customers ($11.6M)** account for approximately 73% of total revenue, while highest-value customers (Champions), the most sustainable group, contribute only $4.6M (approximately 11%).
+The business is relying on customers who are gradually disappearing rather than on a loyal, durable base.
+This is a direct growth risk, not a forward-looking warning.

-### 3. Cohort Retention sụp đổ ngay tháng đầu tiên và không phục hồi
+### 3. Cohort retention collapses in the first month and does not recover
-Mọi cohort đều rơi từ 100% (Month 0) xuống **5–9%** từ tháng thứ 1, sau đó duy trì ổn định ở mức đó.
-Không cohort nào cải thiện theo thời gian — kể cả các cohort mới hơn. Điều này loại trừ nguyên nhân mùa vụ và chỉ ra vấn đề cơ cấu: không có onboarding flow, email remarketing, hay loyalty mechanism nào đủ hiệu quả để giữ khách sau lần mua đầu.
+Every cohort drops from 100% (Month 0) to **5–9%** by Month 1, then stabilizes at that level.
+No cohort improves over time, including more recent ones.
+This rules out seasonality as the cause and points to a structural problem: there is no onboarding flow, email remarketing, or loyalty mechanism effective enough to retain customers after their first purchase.

-### 4. Electronics dẫn đầu doanh thu nhưng có rating thấp nhất — tín hiệu churn ẩn
+### 4. Electronics leads in revenue but has the lowest rating, indicating a hidden churn signal
-Electronics đạt **$15.2M (36% doanh thu)** và 34K units bán ra — cao nhất tất cả danh mục.
-Tuy nhiên, rating trung bình của danh mục này thấp hơn đáng kể so với Home & Kitchen (Food Processor: 4.5 sao).
-Doanh thu cao + satisfaction thấp = nhóm khách hàng Electronics có nguy cơ không quay lại cao nhất.
+Electronics generates **$15.2M (36% of revenue)** and 34K units sold, the highest of all categories.
+However, the average rating for this category is notably lower than Home & Kitchen (Food Processor: 4.5 stars).
+High revenue combined with low satisfaction means Electronics customers carry the highest risk of not returning.

-### 5. Phễu thanh toán làm mất 20% doanh thu tiềm năng trước khi đơn được xử lý
+### 5. The payment funnel loses 20% of potential revenue before orders are processed
-Trong 15.000 đơn tạo, chỉ **12.000 (~80%) hoàn thành thanh toán** — tức 3.000 đơn thất bại trước khi vào hệ thống xử lý.
-Sau thanh toán, 71.4% chuyển sang giao hàng và 35.8% giao thành công đến tay khách.
-Mỗi điểm rơi trong phễu này là doanh thu không được ghi nhận, chưa kể chi phí acquisition đã bỏ ra để có đơn đó.
+Of the 15,000 orders created, only **12,000 (approximately 80%) completed payment**, meaning 3,000 orders failed before entering the fulfillment pipeline.
+After payment, 71.4% proceed to shipping and 35.8% are successfully delivered.
+Each drop-off point in this funnel represents unrecorded revenue, on top of the acquisition cost already spent to generate those orders.

-### 6. Top 20% khách hàng tạo ra 43% doanh thu — cao hơn dự kiến so với Pareto
+### 6. The top 20% of customers generate 43% of revenue, approaching the Pareto principle
-Nhóm top 20% ($18.4M) so với bottom 80% ($24.1M): tỷ lệ 43% tiệm cận nguyên tắc Pareto.
-Với nguồn lực chăm sóc khách hàng có hạn, tập trung vào nhóm này sẽ cho ROI cao hơn đáng kể so với chiến lược giữ chân đồng đều toàn bộ tệp.
+The top 20% ($18.4M) compared to the bottom 80% ($24.1M) gives a ratio of 43%, which is close to the Pareto principle.
+Given limited customer service resources, focusing on this group will yield a significantly higher return on investment than applying a uniform retention strategy across the entire customer base.

 ---